-We are required to assess whether the public amenities and public services in the plan are on the essential works list in the Practice Note.
+We are required to assess whether the land and infrastructure included in the Vineyard CP are on the essential works list outlined in the Practice Note.
 We found that all of the land, works and administration costs in the Vineyard CP and those included in the council's revised cost estimates are consistent with the essential works list.